particle-iot/docs/src/content/hardware/muon-hats/environmental-hats.md

 | ADS1015 | Analog to digital converter | 0x49 |
 | BME280  | Temperature and humidity sensor | 0x76 |

-While the ADS1015 ADC is not available on the automation hat, it is available on the enviro hat because it's configured to use I2C address 0x49 so it does not conflict with the TMP112A temperature sensor on the Muon itself.
+While the ADS1015 ADC is not available on the automation HAT, it is available on the enviro HAT because it's configured to use I2C address 0x49 so it does not conflict with the TMP112A temperature sensor on the Muon itself.

 The ST7735 LCD display is not useable because the D/C pin (input to display) uses the Pi expansion pin 21 (GPIO9), which is also SPI MISO.
 The display never sends data to the MCU, and the hat doesn't otherwise use SPI, however the RTL872x SPI does not allow the MISO pin to be used as GPIO while SPI is active.
 It is possible that a workaround will be found, but right now it does not work.